mburns/nomic/rule000.md

 # Rule

-This is an example rule that has no effect.
+This is an *example* rule that has no effect.

 # Copyright

-I dedicate any and all copyright interest in this software to the public domain.
-I make this dedication for the benefit of the public at large and to the detriment of my heirs and successors.
-I intend this dedication to be an overt act of relinquishment in perpetuity of all present and future rights to this software under copyright law.
+This work is in the public domain.
+In jurisdictions that do not allow for this, this work is available under [CC0](https://creativecommons.org/publicdomain/zero/1.0/).
+To the extent possible under law, the person who associated [CC0](https://creativecommons.org/publicdomain/zero/1.0/) with this work has waived all copyright and related or neighboring rights to this work.